 Developer Platform news: January 2021

-When setting up your analytics extension connection on Tableau Online, be sure that your connection uses SSL and authentication.
+When setting up your analytics extension connection in Tableau Cloud, be sure that your connection uses SSL and authentication.
 You can learn more about the setup here.

 Fast, automated, repeatable deployments with Tableau Server in a container

 If you’re not familiar with containers, “a container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.”
 [Source Docker]

 Tableau Server in a Docker container is Tableau's first container-based server offering.
 A Tableau Server in a container image is an all-in-one Tableau Server on a Linux Docker container, allowing you to run an entire, self-contained Tableau Server application inside of it for fast, automated, and repeatable deployments.
 To build on this initial version, we plan to add support for auto-scaling and orchestration of Tableau Server via Kubernetes in future releases.

 Deploy Tableau Server in a Docker image from Tableau 2021.2, with support for container images running only on Linux.
 We will also add a Tableau Server in a container image setup tool to help you create and customize container images to include custom drivers and connectors.

 New in-product Tableau Exchange adds extensions in your workflow

 The Tableau Exchange allows users to find and download dashboard extensions and connectors to extend the capabilities of Tableau.
 Using the Tableau Exchange, Tableau partners and developers can also share their work seamlessly with the vast Tableau community.